redcentre/Carbon.Example.Desktop/README.md

 Although the project contains a few thousand lines of C# and XAML (some of it template generated), most of the code is boilerplate that would be found in any WPF application of similar design.
 This section largely ignores the platform specific code and concentrates on the basic sequence of Carbon API calls required to create a useful application over the Carbon libraries.

+Note that for historical reasons, only a small number of Carbon API calls are asynchronous.
+To avoid blocking the UI thread, most of the API calls use the `await Task.Run(() => ...)` pattern to run the work on a background thread.
+This is a recommended convention in Windows Forms and WPF applications.
+Those Carbon API calls that touch the file-system or Blob storage, or can perform possibly very long calculations certainly should run on a background thread.
+Some API calls in the sample code that are called directly are known to be so fast that they are safe to run on the UI thread.
+The relative speed of Carbon API calls is not documented.

 ----

 ### &#x23e9; Create Licensing Provider